-- The HCF Group Modern Slavery Policy, along with the HCF Group Whistleblower hotline have been in place for over 2 years and includes HCF's approach to managing modern slavery incidents. - Modern slavery awareness training is mandatory for all HCF Group employees.
-In FY23, 100% of HCF Group employees completed the training. - HCF Group has made enhancements to the technology platform service used to support supplier and provider assessments, remediation, monitoring and reporting to drive continuous improvements across the supplier base. - Modern Slavery Risk forms part of the HCF Group Procurement sourcing framework and ongoing supplier management activities. - HCF Group has established its overarching Sustainability Strategy, which incorporates modern slavery.
+- We have had a Group Modern Slavery Policy, along with the HCF Group Whistleblower hotline, in place for over 3 years.
+These documents include HCF's approach to managing modern slavery incidents. - Modern slavery awareness training is mandatory for all HCF Group employees.
+In FY24,100% of HCF Group employees completed the training. - HCF Group utilises a technology platform service to support continued supplier and provider assessments, remediation, monitoring and reporting to drive continuous improvements across the supplier base. - Modern Slavery Risk forms part of the HCF Group Procurement sourcing framework and ongoing supplier management activities. - We have implemented a set of Supplier Principles which include requirements relating to modern slavery.
+The principles cover all Suppliers and Providers to HCF and are available on our website.
+Our HCF Group Supplier Principles help ensure our suppliers operate in an ethical and sustainable manner while doing business with any HCF Group company. - We have increased our headcount focused on Sustainability to ensure we have sufficient capacity and capability to deliver on our sustainability commitments.
+This includes continually improving HCF's approach to tackling modern slavery. - HCF has continued to play an active role in the Private Health Association (PHA) Community of Interest (CoI) to align and develop a consistent approach to addressing modern slavery across the industry. - We continue to keep across latest developments and practices through external conferences, webinars and research.